mua2022/I-MBank_CTF_writeups/Incident_Response/Compromised_Server/Compromised_Server.md

 ![alt text](image13.png)

+> Here is the full URL (i.e, flag): `http://18.159.50.167:8111/plugins/5z6p8KCA/5z6p8KCA.jsp`

 ## Q7. **The attacker created another user named 41m67llo and uploaded another web shell.
-What is the name of the ZIP file that was uploaded?**
+What is the name of the ZIP file that was uploaded?

 Since we are already given the username, we can just go ahead and filter for POST requests related to the plugin uploads.